 There's no doubt that travelling with Deep Vein Thrombosis can be a daunting prospect, especially if you're embarking on a long-haul journey.
 Holiday Extras' insurance team provide reliable travel insurance for your condition along for a reasonable price.

 We have two types of travel insurance policy which suit different travelling needs:

-- Single trip: you will have full financial coverage for one trip of no longer than 45 days.
+- Single trip: you will have full coverage for one trip of up to 365 days from the policy start date.

-- Annual multi-trip: for the frequent traveller, you will be financially protected for an unlimited amount trips, each up to 31 days across 12 months.
+- Annual multi-trip: for the frequent traveller, you will be protected for an unlimited amount trips, each up to a maximum of 45 days across 12 months.

 How do I declare my condition?

 To declare your medical conditions, you'll need to fill out the quote form with your traveller details.
 After submitting these, you'll be redirected to our medical insurance screening page, where you'll need to answer questions related to your condition.
 The time it takes to complete the screening process will depend of course on the complexity of your condition, but be assured, it doesn't take long to complete.